-Chanachur is familiar snacks most of the country.
+Chanachur is a familiar snack in most of the country.
 But mixed masala chanachur is a bit different and savory taste.
-Basically, it’s available at hawker around Dhaka or other cities and towns.
-In some case, you may get this item at you, Journey, through bus inside Dhaka or outside of this town.
+Basically, it’s available at hawkers around Dhaka or other cities and towns.
+In some cases, you may get this item at you, Journey, through bus inside Dhaka or outside of this town.

 Maybe you are familiar with parota that are used as breakfast in Bangladesh.
 But alu parota is an evening snack.
 You may get this item on the street in Dhaka but not that much.
 Before you start your alu parota mission try to figure out where is available or not.
 If you can’t find out then you may make it at home.

 Except for taste, it’s a high-calorie food also.

 Moglai paratha is also an evening snack.
 Inside the wheat layer egg, spice, salt, onion, etc are used to prepare.
 Then in the next step, it’s fried in submerged oil like singara.